h3nry-007/MobileBillProject/README.md

 # MobileBillProject
 October 1 2022

 This is assignment porjects of NCC.
-I used C++ and many function call, OOP.
-Successful Project, Open Source project
+Successful Project, Open Source project and only backend but no database.
+Run time data storage